userNavneet/Code-Craft-Python/README.md

 # Code-Craft-Python
-creating this new repository to learn python
+creating this new repository to learn python.
+This repository contains code that I have written in python.